David S. Ginley — Research Fellow

 David S. Ginley's current activities are in the areas of the general class of defective transition metal oxides including high temperature superconductors, LiTMO2 rechargable Li battery materials, ferroelectric materials, transparent conducting oxides and electrochromic materials.
 Another focus of his work is on the development of new nano–materials for organic electronics and as biofilters etc.

-Work is in progress on the development of high quality materials (single crystal films) by pulsed laser deposition, sputtering and IBAD and characterization of the materials in the doped and undoped states by optical and transport measurements.
-In addition to developing a fundamental understanding of the interrelationship of structure and electronic properties, we are applying what we learn to improved devices, i.e. batteries, frequency agile electronics, photovoltaics, electrochromics and flat panel displays.
-To transition these results to more practical approaches we are investigating the development of non–vacuum, direct writeable electronic materials.
+Some of Dr. Ginley's work in progress is on the development of high quality materials (single crystal films) by pulsed laser deposition, sputtering, IBAD, and characterization of the materials in the doped and undoped states by optical and transport measurements.
+In addition to developing a fundamental understanding of the interrelationship of structure and electronic properties, Dr. Ginley and his research group are applying what they learn to improved devices, i.e. batteries, frequency agile electronics, photovoltaics, electrochromics and flat panel displays.
+To transition these results to more practical approaches, they are investigating the development of non–vacuum, direct writeable electronic materials.
 This is done through the development of nanoparticulate and ink based precursors.
 This involves the synthesis of the nanoparticles, development of inks and ink deposition techniques, derivation of a fundamental understanding of the sintering behavior of nanoparticles and the evolution of the bulk structural and electronic properties.

-The work is directed primarily at the development of new atmospheric processing approaches to photovoltaics.
-The work has developed new inks for metallization and the development of highly anisotropic oxide nanoparticles.
-Currently Ginley is also the PI on new programs in the areas of combinatorial materials science for high throughput discovery of new electro–optical materials including transparent conducing oxides, nitrites and borides.
+Dr. Ginley's work has developed new inks for metallization and the development of highly anisotropic oxide nanoparticles.
+Currently, Dr. Ginley is also the principal investigator (PI) on new programs in the areas of combinatorial materials science for high throughput discovery of new electro–optical materials including transparent conducing oxides, nitrites and borides.

-The approach is also being applied directly do device optimization in a–Si.
-Ginley's group also initiated a new program in polymer based photovoltaics and other opto–electronic devices especially focusing on the the area of interfacial effects and organic/ inorganic structures.
+The approach is also being applied directly to device optimization in a–Si.
+Dr. Ginley's group also initiated a new program in polymer based photovoltaics and other opto–electronic devices especially focusing on the area of interfacial effects and organic/ inorganic structures.

 - National Renewable Energy Laboratory — Research Fellow/Group Manager